Cheng-Chiang

 Email: chengchiangtsai@gmail.com

 I am interested in character sheaves (especially on loop groups), Langlands correspondence, representation theory of p-adic groups, graded Springer theory, endoscopy, and most importantly the interplay among these subjects.
-Recently I have paid more attention to the topic of wave-front sets for p-adic groups.

 Selected works:

-(click for comments)
+(click to expand comments)

 Wave-front sets for p-adic Lie algebras, arxiv:2311.08078 We adapt an algorithm of Waldspurger to compute any wave-front set for the p-adic Lie algebras, and hence for all regular (supercuspidal) representations.
 Quite some effort is spent to analyze the algorithm so that it better reveals the behavior of wave-front sets.
 For example, the algorithm produces more examples whose the geometric wave-front sets are not singleton for arbitrarily large p.
 I hope that further analysis of the algorithm can eventually tell us how the wave-front sets for positive-depth representations are different from wave-front sets for depth-0 representations.
 I also hope that these experience can be useful to the study of characters and of affine Springer fibers.